Khalil al-Hayya: Political career

 Al-Hayya has been a Hamas official for decades.
 He was regarded a close associate of former Hamas leader Yahya Sinwar, and has been described as "one of the few people whom Sinwar felt he could rely on."

-Following the 2006 Palestinian legislative election, al-Hayya condemned Palestinian Authority President Mahmoud Abbas during a rally in Gaza City, accusing him of launching a "war against God and Hamas" amid escalating violence between their factions.
+Al-Hayya participated in the 2006 Palestinian legislative election and won a seat in the Palestinian Legislative Council.
+Following the election, al-Hayya condemned Palestinian Authority President Mahmoud Abbas during a rally in Gaza City, accusing him of launching a "war against God and Hamas" amid escalating violence between their factions.
 He declared that Hamas would not accept a referendum or new elections, asserting their parliamentary mandate following their electoral victory.

 In November 2019, al-Hayya and Rawhi Mushtaha led a delegation that departed from the Gaza Strip to visit several countries, including Turkey and Lebanon.
 Prior to this trip, the delegation reportedly met with Egyptian intelligence officials in Cairo.

 Al-Hayya has also headed reconciliation talks with Hamas's rival Fatah.
 In January 2022, he visited Algeria alongside Husam Badran for intra-Palestinian reconciliation discussions between Hamas and Fatah, following an invitation from Algerian President Abdelmajid Tebboune.

 In October 2022, al-Hayya announced that he and representatives from other Palestinian factions held a "historic" meeting with Syrian President Bashar al-Assad in Damascus, marking the first such meeting in a decade.
 Al-Hayya stated that they agreed to end the rift between Hamas and Syria, which began when Hamas refused to support the Assad regime during the Syrian civil war.
 He expressed regret for any "mistaken action" taken against Syria in the past and emphasized the importance of the meeting in relaunching joint Palestinian-Syrian efforts.
 Al-Hayya praised Syria for its longstanding support of the Palestinian cause and noted that Assad reaffirmed Syria's commitment to backing the Palestinian “resistance.”

 Al-Hayya represented Hamas during indirect negotiations with Israel for a hostage and ceasefire deal during the Gaza war.
 Following the killing of Yahya Sinwar in October 2024, al-Hayya was considered a strong candidate to succeed him as the head of Hamas’s political office.

 Secret meeting minutes reviewed by The New York Times revealed that in July 2023, al-Hayya discussed plans of the October 7 attacks with senior Iranian commander Mohammed Said Izadi of Iran’s Islamic Revolutionary Guards Corps, who was based in Lebanon and helped oversee Tehran’s relations with Palestinian armed groups.
 The minutes indicated that al-Hayya informed Izadi that Hamas required assistance in targeting sensitive sites during the initial phase of the attack.

+On 20 July 2026, al-Hayya was elected chairman of Hamas's political bureau in an internal run-off election against Khaled Mashal within the Hamas Shura Council, winning in a narrow margin.